GPUOpen-Tools/radeon_gpu_profiler/docs/source/zoom_controls.rst

 graph.
 The zoom level is decreased each time this icon is clicked until the minimum zoom level is reached (i.e. the full available time region).
-Alternatively, holding down the **CTRL** key and scrolling the mouse wheel down while the mouse pointer is over the graph will also zoom out for more detailed view.
+Alternatively, holding down the **CTRL** key and scrolling the mouse wheel down while the mouse pointer is over the graph will also zoom out for a broader view.
 Zooming out can be activated with the **Z** shortcut key.
 To zoom out quickly at a 10x rate, press the **X** shortcut key.